-Today’s public-key algorithms are deployed for authentication, digital signature, data encryption and key establishment purposes.
-Once quantum computers of sufficient size become a reality, we will need replacement schemes for each of these functions.
+Today’s public-key algorithms are deployed for authentication, digital signature, data encryption, and key establishment purposes.
+Once quantum computers of sufficient size become a reality, we’ll need to replace cryptographic schemes for each of these functions.

 Once a suitable quantum computer exists, a signer could repudiate signatures created earlier, claiming that they were forged using a private key broken later by a quantum computer.

-Post Quantum and Classical Hybrid Cryptography
+Post-Quantum and Classical Hybrid Cryptography

 The hybrid approach suggests that rather than trust one algorithm, it places traditional algorithms like RSA and ECC alongside new PQ algorithms.
 This is helpful for current use cases while pre-quantum is an acceptable method for authentication and to test IT ecosystems against PQ algorithms.